phax/ph-pdf-layout/README.md

 A set of example files as created from the unit test can be found in folder [example-files](https://github.com/phax/ph-pdf-layout/tree/master/example-files).
 The source code for these examples is https://github.com/phax/ph-pdf-layout/tree/master/src/test/java/com/helger/pdflayout

 Similar libraries in this context:
-* https://github.com/ralfstuckert/pdfbox-layout - seems to focus more on text layouting
+* https://github.com/ralfstuckert/pdfbox-layout - seems to focus more on text layouting; PDFBox 1.x and 2.x only; MIT license
+* https://github.com/TIBCOSoftware/jasperreports - the "big one" - large scale, complex, heavy-weight, declarative approach; LGPL license

 # Maven usage